chandan110791/CNN_Skin_Cancer_Prediction_Assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-	-  We used data The training accuracy seems to be nearly ~90%.
+	- We used data The training accuracy seems to be nearly ~93%.
 	- The validation accuracy is nearly ~80%.
         - We Rectified class imbalances present in the training dataset with Augmentor library.
 Model Building & training on the rectified class imbalance data: This has helped treat the overfitting to quite extent.
-        - Create a CNN model, which can accurately detect 9 classes present in the dataset.
-While building the model rescale images to normalize pixel values between (0,1).
-        - Choose an adam optimiser and categorical_crossentropy loss function for model training
-        - Train the model for ~30 epochs
+        - With an increase in more epochs and more layers , using regularisation techniques like [Dropout and l2], normalisation we see an increase in efficiency of model .